 Just like in Rogue you should be using your weapons to maintain board control.
 Fiery War Axe is going to generally keep you stable in the early game, and allow you to increase your board advantage while you use your face to take out minions.

 If you’re going to use a weapon to take out a minion, you should do this BEFORE you use your Hero Power or a card to gain armor.
 Having more armor is better than having health.
-Your Health is capped at 30, while armor can go well passed that number.
+Your Health is capped at 30, while armor can go well beyond that number.
 Armor is also used for cards like Shield Slam, and having less health helps cards like Battle Rage and Mortal Strike.
 This also helps against a card like Alexstrasza which can reduce your health but doesn’t change your armor.

 Beginner Warrior Deck